swiss-territorial-data-lab/proj-streetview/README.md

 The process with YOLOv11 was run on python 3.10 and the libraries can be installed from `req_yolo.txt`.<br>
 The process with detectron2 was run on python 3.8 and the libraries can be installed from `requirements.txt`.

-> [!NOTE]
-> The results presented in the official documentation were obtained with a batch size of 25 images for the YOLO training.
-A batch size of 10 images is set in the default parameters of this repo, because the use of docker

 **Without docker**

 To use YOLOv11, python 3.10 is expected.
 To use detectron2, python 3.8 is required.